 The wash is then double pot-distilled, first up in the 11,350 litre pot still that was handcrafted for Westward by Vendome Copper & Brassworks in Louisville, KY.
 This is one of the largest of its type in the country.
 From there to the 2,650 litre spirit still of Westward’s own design, and built by Global Stainless in Canby, Oregon.
 Both stills were custom designed for low reflux, ensuring the distillate is rich and robust.

-The new make is then filled in newly charred American oak barrels, the majority with #2 char.
+The new make is then filled in newly charred virgin American oak barrels, the majority with #2 char.
 This lower char amount allows the rich esters created by the fermentation process to remain present, contributing to the bold, full-flavoured palate.
+When asked why they use lightly charred virgin American oak casks, Munroe said "We wanted to make a style of whisky that really speaks of its origins", and to "make single malt our own".

 Because the distillery is situated between a river, a highway, and a railway line, it’s not considered the ideal location for maturing whiskey.
 The temperature and pressure swings considered far too much.
 Rather, the barrels are matured in a 28,000 square foot, barometrically monitored rackhouse facility in nearby Clackamas County, Oregon, just out of town.
 The barrels still experience Oregon’s seasons, but it provides a far more stable environment for maturation.
 Well, it’s usually stable… the area is prone to earthquakes, so to keep the precious contents safe the barrels are palletised, standing upright, four to a pallet and never more than four high.
 Perhaps not the most efficient use of the warehouse space, but at least nothing has too far to fall if ever there is a quake.

-After safely resting for three to five years, the casks are selected when ready and brought together and bottled, creating a whiskey that is distinct, brazen, rich in character, and full of flavour.
+After safely resting for four to five years, the casks are selected when ready and brought together and bottled, creating a whiskey that is distinct, brazen, rich in character, and full of flavour.